davidgohel/flextable/cran-comments.md

 ## Reverse dependencies

-There were no error or warning and few notes (not related to officer).
+There is 1 expected error related to customLayout.